Nineteen Ways to Go Sailing if You Don’t Own a Sailboat

 Chances are every one of your friends or acquaintances are getting pressured to sell the boat because they don’t use it enough.
 If you offer to pay the slip fee or something each month (and are competent) chances are your friend will jump at the opportunity.

-Post of facebook that you’re looking to join a group who are going to the Caribbean
+Post on facebook sailing travel groups that you’re looking to join a group who are going to the Caribbean

-Post on facebook that you putting a group together to charter in the Caribbean
+Post on facebook that you’re putting a group together to charter in the Caribbean

 Be a bit more proactive.
 You’d be surprised.
 You’ll get people to instantly jump at the opportunity.
 One of our friends who was not qualified to captain gave a spare cabin to another of our friends to be the captain.
 Then he filled the rest of the boat and he does not have to pay for the captain – smart!